 (2) Arts in Public Places Program pursuant to Chapter 126, Part 9;

-(4) Downtown Investment Authority and Office of Economic Development Programs pursuant to Chapter 55, Parts 1-3;
+(4) Downtown Investment Authority and Office of Economic Development Programs pursuant to Chapter 55, Parts 1-3 and chapter 26;

 (5) Housing and Community Development Division programs pursuant to Chapter 30, Part 7;

 (6) Social Services Division programs pursuant to Chapter 28, Part 5;